MSU Billings Catalog

 Ms. Eileen Wright, Director

 Computers, printers, and large-format scanners are available on the Library's 1st and 2nd floors.
-Students can print by loading funds onto their U-cards.
-Students who would benefit from assistive technology are encouraged to use the computers with adaptive software and other equipment on computers on the Library’s 2nd floor.
+Students can print by loading funds onto their U-cards, and the scanner is free to students to scan and send files.
+Students who would benefit from assistive technology are encouraged to use the computers with adaptive software and equipment on the Library’s 1st floor.

 Copyright Warning